tsmx/nodejs-tutorial/README.md

     +-- Booking-Position 2-1-1
 ```

-*Note:* This model is not optimal and only used for demonstration purposes (e.g. to show how Mongoose's `populate` works in the route `/masterdata/:id/children`).
+*Note:* This data model is not optimal and only used for demonstration purposes (e.g. to show how Mongoose's `populate` works in the route `/masterdata/:id/children`).
 In a real project, a structure based on nested MongoDB documents would be more senseful and optimal for the use-case of modelling a contract hierarchy like this.

 You can validate that hierarchy after loading the test data by executing the provided script in `snippets/query-testdata.js` in your `nodejstest` database (e.g. by copy & pasting into a Robo 3T's shell window and pressing F5).
 It should print out exactly that hierarchy if everything was inserted successful.